 Above as seen by the Soviet artist Andrei Sokolov -on a neat NASA booklet cover- and below by NASA artist Robert McCall.

 40 years ago.
 My kind of mission.

-Always a fan of these Argentinian ground-attack/counter-insurgency (COIN) aircrafts.
+Always a fan of these Argentinian ground-attack/counter-insurgency (COIN) aircraft.
 One of those barely suitable aircraft flown by the Argentinians during the Falkland/Malvinas War.
-The Pucará suffered badly there, not even their brave crew could compensate the fact they’re fighting with an ill-suited tool for that kind of war.
+The Pucará suffered badly there and not even their brave crew could compensate the fact they’re fighting with an ill-suited tool for that kind of war.
 I “adore” (nice word choice here) two Pucarás’ characteristics seen in this gorgeous picture: the elegant Turbomeca Astazou XVIG engine nacelles and their fixed weaponry of four Browning MGs and two 20mm Hispano cannons.
 Curiously the same armament carried by the very-british Spitfire when equipped with a “B” wing…., ahhh, the irony.